Pattern-Projects/paper/README.md

-Level Development Branch:
+Rework Load Branch:
-- Develop functionality of levels
+- Rework load for better functionality
-  + Collectibles
-  + Goals
-  + Object Speed
-  + Object Momentum
-  + Button functions
+  + Load only this and next scene
+  + nextScene swaps and loads up next scene

 Paper!